SCRAM Authentication Mechanisms

 You can specify this authentication mechanism by setting the authMechanism

-parameter to the value SCRAM-SHA-1
+parameter to the value SCRAM-SHA-1 in the

 connection string as shown